 - Results — Vegan butter is my second favorite egg wash substitute thanks to the even golden color.
 I was right that the flavor is amazing as well.
 If you want your vegan egg wash savory, this may be the way to go.

 - About this Wash — There are so many plant-based milk options on the market these days, but I chose soy milk because, with its protein content and sugars, it most resembles whole milk, although it is lower in fat.

 - Results — I was very skeptical but actually pleased with the results.
 You can see the pie round has a nice golden hue and a slight, rustic shine to it.
 Combined with a bit of fat, this would be an even better option.

 - About this Wash — Since I was so pleased with these two ingredients individually, I figured together they would work great.

 - Results — Now we’re starting to see some real results.
 I loved the golden color the flavor, and the shine offered by these two together.
 Soy milk has a few natural sugars, so combined with the vegan butter, we have protein, fat, and sugars.
 No wonder it made such a great wash!

 Wash #9: Almond Milk

 - About this Wash — Sometimes you have to go with what’s in your cupboard and these days almond milk is the go-to plant-based milk.
-That’s why I decided to try almond milk.
+That’s why I decided to try almond milk as an egg wash.
 I used unsweetened, plain almond milk for this experiment.